 Apple Spice Muffins

 Indulge in the flavors of autumn with Apple Spice Muffins.
-Perfectly spiced, and filled with chunks of fresh apples, the ultimate fall treat.
+Perfectly spiced with cinnamon, nutmeg, and apple pie spice, and filled with chunks of fresh apples.
+They make the ultimate fall treat.

 Prep: 8 minutes